The 2019 subject of the baccalauréat section S was the following: European governance since the Maastricht Treaty.

 Topic title and milestones – European governance since the Maastricht Treaty

-Lower historical boundary: In 1992 the treaty was signed in Maastricht in the Netherlands.
+Lower historical boundaries: In 1992 the treaty was signed in Maastricht in the Netherlands.

-Upper historical boundary: You could go up to the last European elections in May 2019, while being careful not to comment too much on current events, but to take a historical perspective.
+Upper historical boundaries: You could go up to the last European elections in May 2019, while being careful not to comment too much on current events, but to take a historical perspective.

-Space Boundary: This was perhaps the trickiest part of this topic.
+Space Boundary: This was perhaps the trickiest part of this exam question.
 Should we limit ourselves to the European Union?
-Rather no, it was better to take the European continent in general, since the subject speaks of “European governance”, and not of the governance of the European Union.
+Rather no, it was better to take the European continent in general, since the question speaks of “European governance”, and not of the governance of the European Union.

 Introduction – European governance since the Maastricht Treaty